ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Note that this test only validates that the command ``"CREATE,1"`` has been received, executed, and sent back to the client.
-It does not validate all commands, but doing this is necessary only if there are edge cases, which include characters that cannot be streamed or using long-running commands.
+It does not validate all commands.
+Running such a test is necessary only if there are edge cases, which include characters that cannot be streamed or use long-running commands.

 Functional Testing